 The UI Components section describes the ready-to-use Android Views provided by the SDK, while the Compose UI Components section showcases our modular Jetpack Compose UI implementation.

 There are five major components in the SDK that you can include in your app:

 The client library is a low-level wrapper around the Stream Chat API.
 It lets you authenticate users, handle events, and perform operations such as creating channels and sending messages.
 Its entry point for all of these capabilities is the

 It also contains all the basic model objects you'll interact with when using Stream Chat, such as

 The UI Components library includes pre-built Android Views to easily load and display data from the Stream Chat API.
-These include a Channel List and a Message List, a Message Input View, and more.
+These include a Channel List and a Message List, a Message Composer View, and more.
 See the UI Components Getting Started page for more details.

 You can see the UI Components in action by checking out the UI Components Sample App, available in the GitHub repository.

 The Compose UI Components library is a chat UI implementation built from scratch with Jetpack Compose.
 It contains modular Composable functions for building channel lists, messaging screens, and more.